open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart.md

+---
+title: Deploying a Helm Chart
+description: "Demonstrates how to deploy a Helm Chart from an OCM component version using OCM K8s Toolkit, kro, and FluxCD."
+icon: ":motor_boat:"
+weight:
+toc: true
+---

 # Deploying a Helm Chart

 This guide demonstrates how to deploy a Helm Chart from an OCM component version using OCM K8s Toolkit, kro, and FluxCD.